Codecademy/docs/content/dart/concepts/type-conversion/terms/toStringAsExponential/toStringAsExponential.md

   - 'paths/computer-science'
 ---

-The **`.toStringAsExponential()`** method is a Dart type conversion method that first converts a number to its exponential notation, then changes it to a string format.
-It can be used on integers and doubles.
+The **`.toStringAsExponential()`** method in Dart is used for type conversion, converting a number to exponential notation and then converting it to a string format.
+It can be applied to both integers and doubles.

 ## Syntax